Why is astrology making a twenty-first-century comeback?

 Astrology is experiencing a surge in popularity, particularly among young women, unseen since the 1970s.
 Journalist Ali Roff Farrar investigates why.

 So, why are we turning in ever greater numbers to astrology?
-Take a look on Instagram and you'll find fewer ‘Mystic Megs' and more ordinary (albeit possibly yoga-pant-wearing) people, posting about their signs as naturally as if they were talking about the vegan Buddha bowl they just whipped up.
-And astrologers are connecting with us through fresh and current mediums (pun intended) – the brilliantly funny Dorothea Lasky and Alex Dimitrov, aka the Astro Poets, for example, who deliver advice, insight and comedy via astrological based poetry to their 500k plus followers on Twitter, as well as in their new book Astro Poets: Your Guides to the Zodiac.
+Take a look on Instagram and you'll find fewer ‘Mystic Megs' and more ordinary people from all walks of life, posting about their signs as naturally as they would about their breakfast.
+And astrologers are connecting with us through fresh and current mediums (pun intended) – the brilliantly funny Dorothea Lasky and Alex Dimitrov, aka the Astro Poets, for example, who deliver advice, insight and comedy via astrological based poetry to their 700k followers on Twitter, as well as in their book Astro Poets: Your Guides to the Zodiac.

 Looking outside of the wellness trend, if one thing's for certain, it's that we are living in an age of great uncertainty.
-Zero-hour contracts, an impossible-to-climb-onto property ladder, Brexit, climate change and the throwing around of small phrases such as ‘sixth mass extinction', all add to feelings of ambiguity and insecurity in our lives.
-As humans, we're hardwired to dislike and avoid uncertainty, and it produces acute stress responses**, so when we cannot know how our futures will play out, it's understandable that we should turn in ever greater numbers towards astrology for clues.
+Zero-hour contracts, an impossible-to-climb-onto property ladder, climate change and of course the ever-present pandemic, all add to feelings of ambiguity and insecurity in our lives.
+As humans, we're hardwired to dislike and avoid uncertainty, and it produces acute stress responses2, so when we cannot know how our futures will play out, it's understandable that we should turn in ever greater numbers towards astrology for clues.

 While it's difficult to know exactly how many of us actually believe in astrology, evidence shows that over 90% of adults know their zodiac sign, and ultimately, as we try to counterbalance the outside world's uncertainty with a greater understanding of our own inner world, astrology seems like as healthy a place as any to begin to place our awareness and reflect on who we are and what we need.